 Toyosu Market is visitor-friendly, and access for the public has been well thought out.
 While it’s easy to get around with some information about, foodies and people who want to know more should take a Toyosu fish market and tuna auction tour.

-Toyosu Market is open to the public from 5am to 5pm.
-Note: Toyosu Market is closed on Sundays, most Wednesdays and public holidays in Japan.
+Toyosu Market’s opening hours are 5am to 5pm.
+Note: Toyosu Market is closed on Sundays, most Wednesdays and Japanese public holidays.

-Check the 2018 and 2019 calendar dates when planning your trip.
+Check the 2019 calendar dates when planning your trip.
 The market is closed on dates marked in red.

 Places to Stay near Toyosu Fish Market